icann/OCTO-TE-labs-setup/README.md

 - After around 5 minutes the stack creation should show "CREATE_COMPLETE"
 - Wait approx. 30 minutes for all lab setup scripts to finish too.
 - **DONE**

+## Select Instance Type

+Instance types defines cpu, memory and storage of the EC2 machine this lab will use.
+Storage is automatically added by the CloudFormation template.
+So it is safe to chose a machine type without storage.

+The default machine r4.xlarge has x86_64, 4 vcpu, 30.5GB memory, no storage

+Not all instance types are available in all regions and even if they are supported in a region they could be temporarily unavailable.

+Alternative types could be
+- r5.xlarge
+- r5a.xlarge
+- r5b.xlarge
+- r6a.xlarge

+Requirements are x86_64, min 4vcpu, min 32GB memory.
+The lab uses a lot of memory and not so much cpu.

+If you want to run more than 30 participants it is probably a good idea to level up too ??.2xlarge instance types.

+For a full list of available instance types, please see https://docs.aws.amazon.com/ec2/latest/instancetypes/ec2-instance-regions.html

 # Lab access